chiara-rizzi/first-steps-analysis/README.md

 ## Quark/gluon tagging

 In signal events, there are many jets: the ones originating from the gluinos decay, but also extra jets from radiation.
-We are currently working at integrating into the analysis a so called “quark-gluon tagger”, an algorithm developed to try to distinguish between jets originating from a quark and jets originating from a gluon.
+We are currently working at integrating into the analysis a so-called “quark-gluon tagger”, an algorithm developed to try to distinguish between jets originating from a quark and jets originating from a gluon.
 This algorithm uses jet substructure variables (even though in this case they are applied to jets with R=0.4, and not only to large-R jets).